60 total credits required

-Prerequisites: PSYC 6691, consent of the instructor.
+Prerequisites: COUN 6691, consent of the instructor.
 This course is a continuation of Counseling Internship I. Faculty conduct weekly group supervision on campus that includes an emphasis on clinical work, prevention, and consultation as well as professional issues related to practice.
 This continuation course ensures that interns complete the required 600 clock hours including 240 direct service hours over the two semesters of internship.
 Students have the opportunity to collaborate in real-time with their classmates and program faculty through group supervision work.

-Prerequisite: PSYC 6656.
+Prerequisite: COUN 6656.
 This course will review the spectrum of assessment methods used in evaluation and treatment in inmate and forensic settings.
 Various techniques of forensic interviewing will be examined.
 Emphasis is on ability to assess violence and risk.
 Students will come to understand the strengths and limitations of a wide variety of forensic assessment methods.
 (See also CJST 6647).
 Cross-listed with CJST 6647.
 3 credits.

-Prerequisite: PSYC 6657.
+Prerequisite: COUN 6657.
 This course will examine various mental health treatment modalities, with particular emphasis on treatment for patients/inmates in the forensic system.
 Psychopharmacology, group therapy, cognitive techniques, community-based management, faith-based approaches, and social skills training will be covered.
 Treatment of insanity acquittees, incompetent-to-stand-trial patients, inmates, juvenile offenders, psychopaths, and sex offenders will be examined.
 (See also CJST 6648) Cross-listed with CJST 6648.
 3 credits.